Unitary transform diagonalizing the Confluent Hypergeometric kernel: Introduction

-Recall that $P_n^{(\Re s)}$ are the Jacobi orthogonal polynomials.
-They may be explicitly expressed in terms of the Hypergeometric function ${}_2F_1$, defined by the formula \eqref{A_eq:def}.
-We have (see \cite[22.5.42]{AS_64}) that up to a constant factor
+Observe that our $P_n^{(2\Re s)}(t)$ are essentially the Jacobi orthogonal polynomials $P^{(2\Re s, 0)}_n(1-2t)$(see~\cite[22.2.1]{AS_64}).
+They may be explicitly expressed in terms of the Hypergeometric function ${}_2F_1$ defined by the formula~\eqref{A_eq:def}.
+We have (see~\cite[22.5.42]{AS_64}) that up to a constant factor

 We conclude that $L^{(s, n)}$ is spanned by